leo/cory/README.md

 ## Configuration

-There are a few properties that can be changed by simply adding them to a `config.json` file within your project:
+There are a few properties that can be changed by simply adding them to a `config.json` file within your project.
+The JSON object below shows all available options and their default value:

 ```js
 {